Houston Texans fire PR boss Amy Palcic - WHIZ News

 “Extremely professional.
 Just really good at her job.
 Cared a lot.
 Just wants what’s best for the team and what’s best for the organization.
 Always trying to do what’s best and was a massive helping hand with me during the hurricane and during my entire time here.
 I think it’s a very difficult loss.
 She’s an incredible person and I think she’s going have another job in an absolute heartbeat.”

-Her dismissal comes in a difficult season for the Texans, who fired coach/general manager Bill O’Brien after an 0-4 start and are 2-6 at the halfway point of the season.
+Her dismissal comes in a difficult season for the Texans.
+They fired coach/general manager Bill O’Brien after an 0-4 start and are 2-6 at the halfway point of the season.

 The remainder of the team’s public relations staff remains intact.